CtrlK

 Distinctiveness Conflict Risk

-Very specific niche combining 'Slack' + 'animated GIFs' + 'emoji animations' creates a distinct trigger profile unlikely to conflict with general image editing or other animation skills.
+Very clear niche: animated GIFs specifically for Slack with size constraints.
+The combination of 'animated GIF' + 'Slack' + 'emoji animations' creates a distinct trigger profile unlikely to conflict with general image generation or other skills.

 3 / 3